jon-harper/OmniBox/docs/assembly/display.md

 date: 2022-10-29
 ---

-This section covers assembling a generic 12864 display panel, like the kind commonly found on old Creality Ender-series printers.
+This section covers assembling a generic 12864 display panel, like the kind commonly found on older Creality Ender-series printers.

 Common aftermarket TFT displays have an extra step of mounting the display to a cover.
 The cover then attaches to the panel.
 Other than this, the installation process remains the same.